gavinlyonsrepo/cylon/Readme.md

 (see gdrive readme for setup and how to get file id numbers) and "gdriveSourceX" is the local directory source.
 "myccfile" is a setting for ccrypt utility, a path to a default file.
-If config file missing the System uses hard-coded defaults.
+If config file missing the System uses hard-coded dummy defaults.
 The config file can be edited from a main menu option or by option -c

+File setup example:

+Just copy and paste this into file and change paths for your setup.
-File setup example (Note:remove bullet points in actual file)
+(Note:remove markdown bullet points in actual file)

 * Destination1="/run/media/$USER/Linux_backup"
 * Destination2="/run/media/$USER/iomega_320"
 * gdriveSource1="$HOME/Documents"
 * gdriveSource2="$HOME/Pictures"
 * gdriveSource3="$HOME/Videos"
+* gdriveSource4="$HOME/.config"
 * gdriveDest1="foo123456789"
 * gdriveDest2="foo125656789"
 * gdriveDest3="foo123666689"
+* gdriveDest4="foo123666ttt689"
 * rsyncsource="$HOME/"
 * rsyncDest="/run/media/$USER/Linux_backup/foo"
 * myccfile="$HOME/TEST/test.cpt"